pascalschreck/MatroidIncidenceProver/README.md

 # Bip

-## Bip : Matroid based Incidence Prover
+## Bip : matroid Based Incidence Prover
 This project is a fork of David Braun's prover developped at the end of his PhD.

 The main design is preserved while some things have radically changed.